t-kostadinow/cool-teo-carousel/README.md

 4. Ensure all pre-commit checks pass
 5. Submit a pull request

-### Code Style

-- Follow ESLint rules
-- Use Prettier for formatting
-- Write meaningful commit messages
-- Include tests for new features

 ## 📄 License

 MIT License - see [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with React 19 and TypeScript
-- Styled with SASS modules
-- Bundled with Vite
-- Quality ensured with Husky and lint-staged